 Try to reduce the amount you drink in the evening and avoid drinking anything for 2 hours before you go to bed.
 This might help you avoid getting up in the night.
 Make sure you're still drinking enough fluid earlier in the day.

 Remember to go to the toilet before long journeys or when you know you won't be able to reach a toilet easily.

-This involves waiting a few moments after you've finished passing urine before trying to go again.
-It can help you to empty your bladder properly.
+Double voiding involves waiting a few moments after you have finished passing urine before trying to go again.
+It can help you empty your bladder properly.
 But take care not to strain or push.